Collect Lions, Make Masks, Get Lost in a Garden Maze…

 Snap Pictures of the Most Unusual Uses for Boats – A Grand Canal Tour should locate several, but this is a good quest while wandering, too.
 Among those to look for are boats that replace a grocery store (in the sestiere of Dorsoduro, just off Campo San Barnaba), a taxi, a garbage truck, a hearse, even a DHL or UPS truck.

-Get Lost – Not alone, of course, but with parents, finding their through the giant watery maze that is Venice.
+Get Lost – Not alone, of course, but with parents, finding their way through the giant watery maze that is Venice.
 San Polo is a good place to do it; look at a map and choose a target, then see how close you come to it.
-Or join in the fun on the Arte al Sole Venice Sketching Treasure Hunt with a cartooning art project for the kids at the end.

 Visit a Mask Maker — San Polo’s narrow lanes are a good place to look for the shops that make the elaborate carnival masks, where they can usually watch the mask-makers at work.
-Better yet, Ca’ Macana on Calle delle Botteghe off Campo San Barnaba in Dorsoduro holds classes.
+Better yet, experience one of our favorite children’s activities in Venice with a mask-making workshop at Ca’ Macana on Calle delle Botteghe off Campo San Barnaba in Dorsoduro.
 If the scheduling is right, kids and adults can learn the art themselves and take home a mask of their own design.
-The Arte al Sole kids art workshop program also offers a kids-only mask-making workshop with an intro to the history of Carnevale.
+Or take a family-friendly Venice tour of the Doge’s Palace and St. Mark’s Square with a mask-making workshop at the end.

 Find Santa Maria dei Miracoli – In Cannaregio, just past San Polo, search for the Venetians’ favorite little church, one that appeals to children as well.
 In a very small – by Italian church standards – church is all the lavish opulence of a cathedral, lined in geometric patterns of pink, white, and green marble.

 Visit the Glass-Blowing Island of Murano – Sure all the tourists do it, but it would be a shame to miss watching these skilled artists turn blobs of molten glass into delicate vases and figures.
 It’s also the place to buy bright strings of beads at half the price of the shops and street vendors in the city.
-The Arte al Sole Family Art Workshops in Venice offer a kid-friendly tour with an artist at their glass-blowing furnace followed by a Venetian glass-beads art activity.
+Try a private family-friendly Murano tour that includes a visit to a local glassblowing studio.

 Get Lost in a Garden Maze – After a few days in Venice, everyone will need a break from the sensual overload, and a trip to the Brenta Canal, is just the right antidote.
 Take a bus directly to Stra or to Mira and rent bikes from Rental Bike Service to ride alongside the canal to Villa Pisani.
 The palazzo itself may not interest kids, but the garden will.
 Expect to get completely flummoxed by Il Labirinto, the world’s most difficult hedge maze.
 A dozen concentric rings of hedges too high to see over surround the tower that stands in the center.
 Hold onto small children, because once out of sight it will be very hard to find them again.
 The tower is ascended by a double-spiral staircase — someone is usually posted there to direct anyone who is hopelessly lost.
 Rental Bike Service will deliver the bikes to any bus station.